jeffpar/pcjs.v1/_posts/2015-12-10-rebuilding-the-pcjs-website.md

 	  - type: c1p
 	    id: demoC1P
 	    config: /devices/c1p/machine/8kb/large/machine.xml

+If necessary, you can also override some of the settings in a machine XML file.
+Here's an example of overriding the FDC `autoMount` setting, making it easy to reuse the same machine XML file with different boot disks:

+	machines:
+	  - type: pc
+	    id: deskpro386
+	    debugger: true
+	    config: /devices/pc/machine/compaq/deskpro386/ega/4096kb/machine.xml
+	    autoMount:
+	      A:
+	        path: /disks/pc/os2/misc/football/FOOTBALL-76817.json

+`messages`, `state`, and `autoPower` are some other settings that can be overridden, and support for more can easily be added.

 I will continue to include a Node web server with the PCjs project, but it's now intended for development purposes only (not production servers).
 I've updated the PCjs MarkOut component to parse any "Front Matter"